underdog-7k7/underdog-7k7/README.md

 ###

 <p align="left">👋 Hey there!
-I'm Animesh, a final year undergrad CSE Student.
+I'm Animesh, a 2024 Computer science graduate from VIT Vellore.
 Here's a quick overview:<br>
 <br>🚀 Started my coding journey in 2020 with C, diving into the basics of programming.<br>
 <br>☕ Java is my go-to language, that made me have a strong foundation in Object Oriented Programming<br>
 <br>📱 Currently delving into Kotlin for native Android development, aiming to create mobile apps that can convert my silly or small ideas into a handheld reality, might as well start React Native for going cross platform<br>